 I was not disappointed.
-Like what I have learned in lessons on how variations exist in both culture and behavior in different countries or even between different states from the same country, Sunshine Coast was truly different.
+Like what I have learned in lessons on how variations exist in both culture and behaviour in different countries or even between different states from the same country, Sunshine Coast was truly different.
 Unlike Singapore, the sun rises early, at around 5:30 AM and to my surprise, at that hour, the beach was already filled with a sizeable crowd consisting of mostly families with children.
 The town looks almost vacant with most shops closed and very few people going about their businesses and the roads had slow and little traffic.
 The morning in the town of Sunshine Coast seemed rather slow paced, a huge contrast from that of Singapore’s and it speaks volumes on the perspectives of the locals on life.

 After the short walk in town, I met up with the rest and took the shuttle bus to the University of Sunshine Coast, where the conference was held.
 The campus was significantly larger than JCUS and was strategically designed to increase ventilation, light penetration, and reduce energy consumption.

 Having taken the module ‘Events and Conference Management,’ last trimester, the ACTS Conference itself was an excellent learning opportunity for me to link theories with practice and observe how a legitimate conference was actually run.
 The ACTS Conference was different from many of the conferences I have heard of.
 Its programs were organized in such a way that three sessions of different themes were running concurrently.
 Each session was heavily packed with information and ran on a strict and tight schedule.
 The participants which consist of professors and sustainability practitioners, were less critical, skeptical, and aggressive when compared to other academic conferences that I have seen online.
 This is perhaps due to the topic and nature of the conference where everyone wants to share their results and do their part in creating a more sustainable future.